-Lack of access to finance for the region’s farmers has far-reaching consequences.
-Prices of crops are at their lowest immediately after the harvest season.
-With high-interest loans taken from informal money lenders, little to zero financial literacy and no proper way to store their crops, farmers are forced to sell their produce for a bargain.
-Unable to earn tidy profits, such trends have ripple effects – affecting factors like the region’s health and education levels.
+Lack of access to finance for the vast majority of the people of Karnali & Province 7, especially farmers, has far-reaching consequences.
+With high-interest loans taken from informal money lenders and little to zero financial literacy, people are unable to be financial secure.
+Due to this, the poverty cycle continues – affecting the region’s health and education levels.
 It has also driven hundreds of farmers to pursue migrant labour jobs.

 Sakchyam provided Technical Assistance (TA) to Global IME Bank Limited (GIBL) to launch “Sakchyam Banking Solution through Branchless Banking (BLB) and Extension Counters Facility” in 2015.
 The idea was to provide financial access to rural communities that are deprived of financial services by expanding the outreach of the bank through alternative delivery channels – BLB touch points and extension counter facilities.
 Such innovations aimed to include more people from Karnali & Province 7 and bring them into the larger financial system.

 Due to Sakchyam’s intervention, locals of Dadeldhura, Baitadi, Kailali and Kalikot now have access to financial products and services.
 By the end of the project, GIBL has: